What does the Feral Cat Coalition do?

 Why can’t feral cats be socialized and adopted into homes?

-Stray cats that are friendly and socialized to people can often be re-homed through rescue organizations.
-See our list of rescue organizations in the San Diego area and a list of organizations across the United States.
-Also, here's a guide to determining whether a cat you are caring for is a stray.
+Stray cats that are friendly and socialized to people can sometimes be re-homed through rescue organizations.
+See our list of rescue organizations in the San Diego area.
+Also, here’s a guide to determining whether a cat you are caring for is a stray.

 Does the Feral Cat Coalition foster feral kittens for adoption?